 Q: Who transmits information telepathically?

 A: We all do.
-Everyone transmits, although most people merely emit an ongoing low-level signal on a day-to-day basis.
-Sometimes the more emotionally reticent are particularly poor at transmitting their feelings, and occasionally those with secrets to hide become unconsciously adept at transmitting no or false information.
-Anyone, even those completely lacking telepathic skill, can transmit more effectively with sufficient motivation.
-Thus an effective cry for help can be made by those with no particular telepathic skill.
-Also, adept telepaths generally can and do learn to transmit better when they wish to do so.
+Everyone transmits, although most people merely emit an ongoing low-level signal.
+Occasionally those with secrets to hide become unconsciously adept at transmitting no or false information.
+Anyone, even those completely lacking telepathic skill, can make an effective cry for help.
+Adept telepaths generally learn to transmit better when they wish to do so.

 Q: Who receives information telepathically?